UCLA Bike Safety, Regulations and Resources

 Bicycle Regulations

-- It is illogical for cyclists of any age to ride a bicycle without a helmet.
+• It is strongly recommended for cyclists of any age to ride a bicycle with a helmet.
 Safety matters at every age.

 Bicycle Resources